connerc/mkto-manager/README.md

 -   `mktoManager.assets.Tag`

 ### Querying the API for an Asset record using `.find()`
-`.find()` is an async static method used for retrieving records from the Marketo API.
+Each Asset Handler class contains a static async `find()` method for retrieving records from the Marketo API.
-The `.find()` method will amend and change the Endpoint URI as needed depending on the search parameters you pass.
+The `.find()` method will define and amend the Endpoint URI as needed depending on the Asset Handler class and the search parameters you pass to it.

+**Examples:**
 ```js
 //  Find Landing Page by ID
 mktoManager.assets.LandingPage.find({ id: 1234 })